Initialization-Dependent Sample Complexity of Linear Predictors and Neural Networks: Introduction

 In this paper, we provide several new contributions on the size-independent sample complexity of this and related function classes, in several directions.

 In the first part of the paper (Section \ref{sec-complexity-no-element-wise-nn}), we consider function classes as in \eqref{eq:funcclass}, without further assumptions on $f$ besides being Lipschitz, and assuming $\bx$ has a bounded Euclidean norm.
 As mentioned above, this is a very natural class, corresponding (for example) to vector-valued linear predictors with generic Lipschitz losses, or neural networks composed of a single layer and some general Lipschitz activation.
 In this setting, we make the following contributions: \begin{itemize}[leftmargin=*] \item In subsection \ref{subsec-tight-bound-no-init} we study the case of $W_0=0$, and prove that the size-independent sample complexity (up to some accuracy $\epsilon$) is both upper and lower bounded by $2^{\tilde{\Theta}(B^2/\epsilon^2)}$.
 This is unusual and perhaps surprising, as it implies that this function class does enjoy a finite, size-independent sample complexity bound, but the dependence on the problem parameters $B,\epsilon$ are exponential.
 This is in very sharp contrast to the scalar-valued case, where the sample complexity is just $O(B^2/\epsilon^2)$ as described earlier.
-Moreover, and again perhaps unexpectedly, this sample complexity remains the same even if we consider the much larger function class where the Lipschitz function $f$ itself is a parameter. \item Building on the result above, we prove a size-independent sample complexity upper bound for deep feed-forward neural networks, which depends only on the Frobenius norm of the first layer, and the product of the spectral norms of the other layers.
+Moreover, and again perhaps unexpectedly, this sample complexity remains the same even if we consider the much larger function class of \emph{all} bounded Lipschitz functions, composed with all norm-bounded linear functions (as opposed to having a single fixed Lipschitz function). \item Building on the result above, we prove a size-independent sample complexity upper bound for deep feed-forward neural networks, which depends only on the Frobenius norm of the first layer, and the product of the spectral norms of the other layers.
 In particular, it has no dependence whatsoever on the network depth, width or any other matrix norm constraints, unlike previous works in this setting. \item In subsection \ref{sub-sec-initialization-dependent lower-bound}, we turn to consider the case of $W_0\neq 0$, and ask if it is possible to achieve similar size-independent sample complexity guarantees.
 Perhaps unexpectedly, we show that the answer is no, even for $W_0$ with very small spectral norm.
 Again, this is in sharp qualitative contrast to the scalar-valued case and other settings in the literature involving a $W_0$ term, where the choice of $W_0$ does not strongly affect the bounds. \item In subsection \ref{subsec-uniform-convergence-vs-learnability}, we show that the negative result above yields a new construction of a convex linear prediction problem which is learnable (via stochastic gradient descent), but where uniform convergence provably does not hold.
-This adds to a well-established line of works in statistical learning theory, studying when uniform convergence is provably unnecessary for learnability (e.g., \cite{shalev2010learnability,daniely2011multiclass,feldman2016generalization}). \end{itemize}
+This adds to a well-established line of works in statistical learning theory, studying when uniform convergence is provably unnecessary for distribution-free learnability (e.g., \cite{shalev2010learnability,daniely2011multiclass,feldman2016generalization}, see also \cite{nagarajan2019uniform,glasgow2022max} in a somewhat different direction). \end{itemize}

 In the second part of our paper (Section \ref{sec-element-wise-activation}), we turn to a different and more specific choice of the function $f$, considering one-hidden-layer neural networks with activation applied element-wise: